1889 (20th April)

 The Enabling Act

-This Act gave Hitler the power to make laws and approve treaties independently of parliament.
+This Act was passed and gave Hitler and the Cabinet the power to make laws and approve treaties independently of parliament.
 In effect it gave Hitler dictatorial powers.

 1933 (1st April)